 In a nutshell: Don’t make videos longer than they need to be.
 Do everything you can to get your viewers to stick with you until the end.
 Keep them entertained throughout.
 Drop hints about exciting tidbits of information that you reveal later on.
 You might include a fun outro in every video.

 This requires some reflection on the quality of your videos and the responses that they’re getting.
+YouTube Studio’s analytics can tell you pretty much exactly where attention starts to drop off.
 Do more of what works and less of what doesn’t!

 The more viewers watch your entire video, the more likely YouTube will be to suggest it to others.